Student services and resources are available by appointment and walk-in, via phone, video chat and email during the COVID-19 pandemic.

 To provide relief to student loan borrowers during COVID-19, federal student loan borrowers are automatically being placed in an administrative forbearance, which allows parents and students to temporarily stop making monthly loan payments.
 Read more from the U.S. Department of Education.

-The staff in the Office of Student Life continues to support our students while working
+The staff in the Office of Student Life continues to support our students.
+You can

 Please contact us with questions about: